craftcms/docs/docs/commerce/3.x/order-status-emails.md

 - `orderHistory` – a <api:craft\commerce\models\OrderHistory> object.

 Most likely, you would BCC the store owner on order confirmation.

+### CC’d Recipient

+The CC addresses for this email.
+You can separate the addresses by a comma: `,`.

+Plain text can be entered or twig can also be used to set dynamic values.

+Two special variables available to you:

+- `order` – a <api:craft\commerce\elements\Order> object.
+- `orderHistory` – a <api:craft\commerce\models\OrderHistory> object.

 ### HTML Email Template Path